-It is usually possible to build R with GCC (built from the sources, from a gfortran distribution, from Homebrew, ...).
-When last tested11 it was not possible to use gcc to build the quartz() device, so configure --without-aqua may be required.
+It is normally possible to build R with GCC (built from the sources, from a gfortran distribution, from Homebrew, ...).
+When last tested it was not possible to use gcc to build the quartz() device, so configure --without-aqua may be required.
+R was built and tested with the GCC 14.2 compilers in the arm64 gfortran distribution mentioned above using a config.site containing